The-Dozer-Project/ben-design/docs/03-ben-overview.md

 ---

-### **NOTE**:
+### NOTE

-NATS is not a god object.
+**NATS is not a god object.**
 I feel I did a bad job with the visual diagrams.
 NATS does the following:

+**NATS does:**
-- NATS distributes schema/config/policy pack change notifications by fanning out messages
+- Distribute schema/config/policy pack change notifications via fan-out
-- NATS delivers signals from detectors to sidecars
+- Deliver signals from detectors to sidecars
-- In the instance that the system goes down, components send “hello” messages to NATS which keeps attempting to deliver to the orchestrator until it is online, at which point the orchestrator resumes lifecycle management.
+- Act as a durable mailbox during catastrophic failure:
+  - Components send “hello” messages
+  - Messages are delivered once the orchestrator comes back online

+**NATS does not:**
-- NATS does not handle or deliver health messages
+- Handle or deliver health messages
-- NATS does not participate in health evaluation
+- Participate in health evaluation
-- NATS does not carry bulk data
+- Carry bulk data
-- NATS does not make lifecycle decisions
+- Make lifecycle decisions
-- NATS does not sit on the data hot path
+- Sit on the data hot path

-Ideally, NATS is generally low throughput (as opposed to the rest of the system).
-Data travels up through the hot path.
+Ideally, NATS is generally low throughput compared to the rest of the system.
-I just wanted to add that because I got feedback that from the diagrams NATS looks way more involved than it is.
+All bulk data flows through the hot path.

 ---